edgedb/edgedb/doc/ref/edgeql/paths.rst

 .. code-block:: eql

-    # Each tuple will only have the watchers of the issue denoted
+    # Each result will only have the watchers of a given open issue.
-    # by the number included in the tuple.
     WITH MODULE example
-    SELECT (array_agg(Issue.watchers), Issue.number);
+    SELECT
+        'Issue ' + Issue.number + ' watched by: ' +
+            <str>array_agg(Issue.watchers.name)
+    FILTER Issue.status.name = 'Open';

 .. _ref_edgeql_computables: